MChang360686/Drift-arr/README.md

 how much money the hierarchy INCLUDING the given account NOT how much money the hierarchy as a WHOLE has made

-Unit Tests
-- Date - what if today is the deadline?
-- Money - Are we getting the full amount?

 Questions
 - is if(statement): or if(statement == True): better?